Program Notifications Sign-Up

 Academics

-During the semester, you take a blend of courses at the CIEE Madrid Study Center and at one of the two host institutions, the Universidad Antonio Nebrija (UAN) and the Fundación Ortega y Gassett y Gregorio Marañón (FOM; Fall only).
+During the semester, you take a blend of courses at the CIEE Madrid Study Center and at one of the three host institutions, the Universidad Antonio Nebrija (UAN), Universidad Carlos III de Madrid (UC3M), and the Fundación Ortega y Gassett y Gregorio Marañón (FOM; Fall only).
 Please note that you cannot combine courses at both host institutions.

 Please note that courses taught in Spanish are available to heritage or advanced-level speakers only.
 Interested students must take an online placement exam, and the results determine appropriate placement in many upper-level courses.
 Typically, students need to demonstrate four (4) semesters of college-level Spanish or the equivalent.